Navid200/xDrip/docs/Nightscout/FullDisk.md

 ![](./images/SelectBootDisk.png)
 That takes you to the instance edit page.
 Click on Save to finalize the instance edit.

 - 19- Go back to the VM instances page.
+You can stop the recovery instance.
 Start the Nightscout instance from the 3-dot menu on the right side of the Nightscout instance line.

 - 20- Click on SSH on the Nightscout instance line.
 It should connect and open a terminal.
 Don't do anything other than [restarting](./Restart.md) the server from the menu.